sammarks/neutrino-preset-cep/README.md

 `neutrino-preset-cep` follows the standard [project layout](https://neutrinojs.org/project-layout.html) specified by Neutrino.
 This means that by default all project source code should live in a directory named `src` in the root of the project.
 Any ExtendScript source code should live in a directory named `extendscript` in the root of the project, since it is compiled differently.
+Any static assets found in `static` in the root of the project will be copied directly to the `build` directory.
+For example, `static/test.png` will be copied to `build/test.png` and `static/foo/test.png` will be copied to `build/foo/test.png`.

 ### Configuration